-The best part is, many of these magic towns in Jalisco can be visited as day trips from Puerto Vallarta.
+There are twelve pueblos magicos in Jalisco to explore, and many can be visited as day trips from Puerto Vallarta.
 While others are suitable as weekend trips or day trips from Guadalajara due to their distance.

 colorful flags magic town mexico

-The three magic towns below are close enough that they can be done as day trips from Puerto Vallarta.
+The three towns below are close enough to be done as day trips from Puerto Vallarta.

 San Sebastian del Oeste is a quiet alpine village with around 5,000 people.
-It’s got a cooler climate than Puerto Vallarta, making it a perfect escape if you’re looking to beat the heat.
+It’s got a cooler climate than Puerto Vallarta, making it a perfect escape if you’re looking to beat the heat during the summer months.

 Hikers and nature enthusiasts will enjoy La Bufa, a nearby mountain lookout.